Patchwork

 Designed by: Uwe Rosenberg

 Patchwork is a very pretty two-player game, in which players collect tetris-like tiles to fill up their 9×9 square player board, whilst racing to grab bonus tiles along the way.
-All the tile pieces are arranged in the middle of the table in a large circle, and a pawn is placed by the smallest.
-On a players turn, they can move the pawn to any of the three tiles ahead of it, and purchase the tile, placing it on their player board.
-The cost of tiles is two-fold – there may be a cost in buttons (players start with five each), and a cost in ‘time’.
+All the tile pieces are arranged in a large circle, and a pawn is placed by the smallest.
+On your turn, you can move the pawn to any of the next three tiles, purchasing the tile you stop at and placing it on your ‘patchwork’ player board.
+The cost of tiles is twofold – buttons (players start with five buttons each), and time.

-So once you’re out of buttons, how do you buy more tiles?
+But once you’re out of buttons, how do you buy more tiles?
 Well, there are spaces on the time board that pay out buttons when you pass them – you get buttons equal to the number of buttons on tiles on your board; so you want to time your advancement on the board to ensure you have a steady income of buttons with which to buy more tiles.
-Added to this, buttons are your points at the end of the game, making them a doubly precious commodity.
+Buttons are also your points at the end of the game, making them a doubly precious commodity.
+Dotted along the time track are tiny bonus tiles, awarded to the first player to pass them.

 Once both players have reached the end of the time board, the game is over.
-Players subtract two points for each empty space on their patchwork, and add up the number of buttons they’ve accrued to find the winner (there’s also a 7 point bonus for the first player to fill a 7×7 portion of their board).
+Players subtract two points for each empty space on their patchwork, and add up the number of buttons they’ve accrued to find the winner (there’s also a 7 point bonus for the first player to fill a 7×7 section of their patchwork).
+Most points wins!

 Sam says

 If the theme is quaint enough to put you in mind of kindly old Aunts or school projects, the actual play can be brutal!
 If you like a battle, you might find Patchwork can be harder on you than many games of combat.
 For a gentler game with a similar pattern-laying challenge, try Cottage Garden.
-For a more complicated one, go for the beast that is A Feast for Odin!
+For a similar game that plays more players, try Barenpark or the slightly more complex Planet Unknown.
+Or if you want a serious cognitive challenge, try the viking-flavoured beast that is A Feast for Odin!

 Take That!